cogentcore/core/text/textcore/README.md

 ## TODO

+* can get zombie nil open buffers in code -- remove them

 * textcore base horizontal scrolling and wrap long no-space lines
 * prompt on quitting modified file hangs: can't figure it out: dialog is called but never opens, then it hangs